uib/iam-scim/test1.md

 ## Infrastructure

-Messages will be delivered to the IntArk Rabbit MQ vhost provided by the university.
+Messages will be delivered to the IntArk Rabbit MQ vhost provided by the university, at the `ex_from_dfo` exchange.
 Messages emited should be delivered to the `ex_from_iga` exchange in the same vhost.

 The SCIM API will be exposed over the university's IntArk API gateway.

-The DFØ API will be accessed at the university's IntArk API gateway.
+The DFØ API will be accessed from the university's IntArk API gateway.

 ## Listen for messages from DFØ

 There are two kind of messages to process from DFØ.

 ```
-'ansatte'    => {'firmakode': '9900', 'gyldigEtter': '20200823', 'id': '101926', 'uri': 'dfo:ansatte'}
+Topic: ansatte    => {'firmakode': '9900', 'gyldigEtter': '20200823', 'id': '101926', 'uri': 'dfo:ansatte'}
-'stillinger' => {'firmakode': '9900', 'gyldigEtter': '20200823', 'id': '30001233', 'uri': 'dfo:stillinger'}
+Topic: stillinger => {'firmakode': '9900', 'gyldigEtter': '20200823', 'id': '30001233', 'uri': 'dfo:stillinger'}
 ```

 These messages indicates that an employee or a position has changed.